proafxin/football_manager/README.md

 - Put different tests in different modules.
 - Test all modules and get close to 100% coverage.
 - Maintain code quality using pylint.
+- Split settings for different uses.
+Testing will be done using the `testing` setting in `fifa_manager.setting.testing`.